-Overall, the College considers that learners are well prepared for the next stage of their education, training or employment.
-The significant majority of learners, progress to further/higher education, employment or training at a level suitable to meet appropriate career plans.
-Learner satisfaction rates are high across all provision types
+Learners experience good quality education as evidenced by high satisfaction rates across all provision types.
+Learners are well prepared for the next stage of their education, training or employment.
+Most learners, progress to further/higher education, employment or training at a level suitable to meet appropriate career plans.